spacecloud-io/space-learn/content/Frontend Course/react-basics/securing-the-app.md

 Pretty straight forward right?

 The security rules, which you've heard me mention quite a few times helps us do exactly that.
 Remember the JWT Token we had set in `api.setToken()`?
-It's claims are available to us in the security rules.
+Its claims are available to us in the security rules.
 Along with the JWT claims, even the request is available to us in the security rules.

 In a nutshell the following variables are available in the security rules: